denissosnowsky/Calendar/README.md

 The calendar has a store of the time slots and members which could be participants.
 In order to push you team members to the calendar, change names in the array called "members" in the "store" object in the store.js file.
 Members can only observe the planner.
 Also, there is an admin array in the store, where one can add admins.
 Admins have an authority to create, delete and move events.
+There are two default admins in the current version - "Denis" and "Inna"

 The page is divided into 2 main subpages - "calendarWindow" and "createWindow".
 The first one has code for the main page with the calendar interface, the second one has code for another page where user create an event.
 Both of them has its own local storage for storing common data for a particular window.
 The first consists of filtered members, the second - filtered memebers and chosen cell id where the event is going to be added.